saburahmed/pinpoint/README.md

 # Tools Used

 TypeScript, ReactJS, SCSS Modules, Redux Toolkit, LeafletJS, React Testing Library (and Jest).\
-Feel free to clone and suggest fixes, we can even upgrade this into a map game.
+Feel free to clone and suggest fixes, we can even upgrade this into a map game or a travel diary.

 ## Available Scripts